nicoalba/pyth-price-solana/README.md

         KEYPAIR_PATH=/home/<you-username>/.config/solana/id.json
         ```

-        If you don't know your username, run:
+        If you don’t know the keypair path, print it from Solana config:

        ```bash
        solana config get | sed -n 's/^Keypair Path: //p'
        ```

-5. Create `client-post-and-use.ts` with this code and save it in `/client`:
+6. Create `client-post-and-use.ts` with this code and save it in `/client`:
         If you don't know your username, run:

        ```bash